wingedfivegames/svg-card-demo/README.md

 }
 ```

-The `find` and `replace` elements are simply test strings.
+The `find` and `replace` elements are simply text strings.
 Update those to match the content of your CSV and SVG template.

+Note: do not try to add the `@` symbol, it may corrupt the SVG's parsing.